 You must place a vertical structure over which the spider could climb, such as a piece of cork bark or an empty log.

 A watering dish must be introduced once they reach adulthood; it could be superglued next to the bark to allow for easy access.
-Just be careful not to place it between the bark and the wall, as sometimes the AST loves creating webs at this location.
+Just be careful not to place it between the bark and the wall, as sometimes the tarantula loves creating webs at this location.

 Spiderlings should eat a small cricket or a flightless fruit fly twice a week.